How Long is a Period: An Introduction

 Maybe you’ve had a regular, 28-day cycle for years.
 But suddenly it starts getting shorter.
 And now you perhaps have a cycle that is only 24-days.
 Is this a big problem?
 What is causing it?

 People normally bleed for around 5 days.
 But, it can last anywhere from 2-8 days.
 However, what if you start to have shorter periods than usual?

 Is this a problem?
 It seems kind of like a dream come true actually!
 There are various reasons for this including some not so serious ones like Perimenopause or excessive exercise.

 However, there are also some very serious reasons why this might be happening so you should check with your doctor to rule them out.

 More details about it here: My Period are Shorter Than Normal.

 Feminine Hygiene Products: The Best Option?

-If you’re new to the world of having a period, then you might want to know what the best period protection option is?
+If you’re new to the world of having a period, then you might want to know what the best period protection option is, along with a few tips and tricks?
 You have a few choices: